zalolorza/MidoFramework/readme.md

-# MidoFramework
+# MidoFramework - An MVC framework for WordPress
-WordPress plugin that runs an MVC framework on the top of WordPress.
+WordPress plugin that runs an MVC framework the top of WordPress.
 It uses [Timber](https://timber.github.io/) to render [Twig](https://twig.symfony.com/) views.

 ## Installation
-1. This is

 ### functions.php
 In order to use y